lausegura2001/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Features selected

 The assignment explicitly states "Extracts only the measurements on the mean and standard deviation for each measurement."
 Thus, only the pair of variables with a mean and the respective standar deviation (mean() and std()) were selected.

-The resulting variable names are of the following form: tbodyacc_mean_x, which means the mean value of tBodyAcc-XYZ.
+The final matrix therefore have a column with the subject id, a second column with the activity'name aplus 66 columns with the mean and standard deviation of 33 variables.
+The resulting variables' names were created in the form: tbodyacc_mean_x, which means the mean value of tBodyAcc-XYZ.

+## Final dataset

+The final dataset contains the mean of each 66 variable per activity per subject.
+This it has 68 columns and 180 rows (30 subjects by six activities).